 In addition to the Log , BLYC sends out a weekly e-mail newsletter, the e-News.
 This is an “opt-in” mailing list and is only used for the weekly e-News and, when necessary, messages of a critical nature (club closing, cancellations, emergencies, etc.) A signup form is available in the right-hand sidebar of the website for your convenience.
 If you later wish to opt out of the e-News, you can do so by following the links in the footer of the e-News you receive.

 Yes.
 We enjoy reciprocity with a number of other yacht clubs around the Lake Erie region and beyond.
-BLYC is a member of the Inter-Lake Yachting Association which consists of nearly 150 other yacht, sailing, and boating clubs in Ohio, Michigan, Pennsylvania, New York, and Indiana.
+BLYC is a member of the Inter-Lake Yachting Association which consists of nearly 150 other yacht, sailing, and boating clubs in Ohio, Michigan, Pennsylvania, New York, Indiana, and Ontario.
 A complete list of member clubs can be found on their website.
-We are also a member of Yachting Clubs of America which offers reciprocity at many clubs across the U.S. and beyond.
+We are also a member of the Yachting Club of America which offers reciprocity at many clubs across the U.S. and beyond.
 A book listing all of the YCA clubs is available for your review at the BLYC bar.
-You can also access the list through the secure member area on the website (contact the Club office for access).
+Or you can contact the Club office for information.

 - Depending on what activities they may have going on, reciprocity may be limited or not available.

 - Some clubs may require a letter of introduction from BLYC indicating that you are an active member in good standing.
 This can be obtained by contacting the BLYC office.

 - Some clubs may allow (or require) that you charge and that bill will be sent to BLYC and billed to your in-house member account.